IuliiaKonovalova/madlib_with_python/README.md

 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
 - [GIMP](https://www.gimp.org/) was used to make and resize images for the README file.
-- [Draw.io](https://www.lucidchart.com/) was used to make flowchart for the README file.
+- [Draw.io](https://www.lucidchart.com/) was used to make a flowchart for the README file.

 --